-- The referee will still be at the head/shoulder side of wrestlers, but focus will shift to supporting points (shoulders, buttocks, knees, and feet, to determine in or out of bounds). - Vary closeness to wrestlers based on the situation. - Referee should always take best position to see most important action while protecting the out of bounds, - o The referee should visually scan the wrestlers and the boundary line. - When the wrestlers are facing the boundary on the mat or standing position, the referee should be positioned on the boundary between the wrestlers and follow them to the center using commands of "center, center". - Make sure the command is loud and forceful. - O While returning to the center the referee should walk between the wrestlers, never in front of the pair.
-The referee may anticipate a stalling, or fleeing call. - As the wrestlers move toward the OB line, the HO and the AR should pinch closer together to herd them in.
+- The referee will still be at the head/shoulder side of wrestlers, but focus will shift to supporting point(s) (shoulders, buttocks, knees, and feet, to determine in or out of bounds). - Vary closeness to wrestlers based on the situation. - Referee should always take best position to see most important action while protecting the out of bounds, - The referee should visually scan the wrestlers and the boundary line. - When the wrestlers are facing the boundary on the mat or standing position, the referee should be positioned on the boundary between the wrestlers and follow them to the center using commands of "center, center". - Make sure the command is loud and forceful. - O While returning to the center the referee should walk between the wrestlers, never in front of the pair.
+The referee may anticipate a stalling, or fleeing call.
+Do not turn your back to wrestlers. - As the wrestlers move toward the OB line, the HO and the AR should pinch closer together to herd them in.